-During the exercises, we will use prepared Virtual Machine PV204 (Ubuntu 14.04).
+During the exercises, we will use prepared Virtual Machine PV204 (Debian Linux 8).
 VM can be run in Oracle VirtualBox.

-The virtual machine is preinstalled with LUKS disk encryption of the whole system, cryptsetup 1.6 (which allows to map TrueCrypt devices directly) and TrueCrypt 7.1a.
-For analysis of raw data you can use okteta hexa editor.
+The virtual machine has preinstalled LUKS disk encryption of the whole system, cryptsetup 1.6 (which allows to map TrueCrypt devices as well) and TrueCrypt 7.1a.
+For analysis of raw data you can use okteta hexa editor

-For experiments you can use /dev/sdb disk, which is 256MB virtual device unused for system.
+For experiments you can use /dev/sdb disk, which is 256MB virtual device.

-User name: pv204

-Password (also unlocking password for disk): pv204
+User name: pv204 Password (also unlocking password for disk): pv204

-Note: User pv204 is a member of group admin and can run superuser commands via sudo without need of entering password, e.g. sudo ls /root.
+Note: User pv204 can run superuser commands via sudo without need of entering password, e.g. sudo ls /root.